'England hurting' after agonising defeat - Hunter

 The defeat, in which England were hampered by an 18th-minute red card for wing Lydia Thompson, ended a run of 30 successive victories for England.

-That streak had made the Red Roses heavy pre-tournament favourites, but New Zealand, who lost heavily in both Tests against England last autumn, were inspired on home soil.
+That streak had made the Red Roses pre-tournament favourites, but New Zealand, who lost heavily in both Tests against England last autumn, were inspired on home soil.

 "Sport is cruel, sport doesn't end the way you want it to and unfortunately that was us tonight," added Hunter.